ninjasource/embedded-bacnet/README.md

 You can use this library to send and receive bacnet packets.
 However, the entire spec has not been implemented, only the bits I found most important.
 Use the link above if you want a comprehensive implementation.

 The library requires no standard library or memory allocator so expect to use iterators and loops to when decoding your network packets.

+## Current state

+This software is currently in alpha state so you can expect the API to change significantly in the near future.
+It will be stabilized once it has been used for a real-world use case.
+This library is being developed in tandem with such a real-world use case so its stability is dependent on it.

 ## How it works